-- Board-approved Country Strategies will be posted on the Bank's Web site after consultation with the country concerned, if such consultation is requested by the national authorities.
-Such documents will exclude any information which falls within the definition of confidentiality as set out in Box 2 (see page 10). - Comments will be invited from the public as input to the preparation of each new (draft) Country Strategy.
-Such comment would be on the basis of the existing Country Strategy, already available on the Web site, and an accompanying management note outlining the main areas to be focused upon in the Review. - The Bank (on a one year pilot basis from June 2003) will translate each approved Country Strategy into the relevant official national language as set out in the relevant laws.
+- (Final) Country Strategies, after approval by the Board of Directors, will be posted on the Bank's website along with a summary of comments received and staff responses.
+The approved Strategies will only be posted after consultation with the country concerned, if such consultation is requested by the national authorities.
+Such documents will exclude any information which falls within the definition of confidentiality as set out in Box 2 of the Policy. - The Bank will translate each approved Country Strategy into the relevant official national language as set out in the relevant laws.

-Translation of the Public Information Policy, the Independent Recourse Mechanism and the Environmental Policy into local languages
+Translation of the Public Information Policy